 28 Libanius manages to present these difficult episodes to his credit.
-A description of his fear distances him from Gallus, as the flop of his later panegyric does from Valens.
+A description of his fear distances him from Gallus, as the failure of his later panegyric does from Valens.
 He makes no mention of Or.
 59 in the Autobiography, perhaps because it was problematic-it was not poorly received, and Libanius' career may have benefited from it (see below).
 For the compositional process of Or.
-1, see L. Van Hoof "Libanius' Life and Life" in L. Van Hoof (ed.)
-Libanius: a Critical Introduction (Cambridge 2014) 7-38 at 11-16
+1 see L. Van Hoof, "Libanius' Life and Life," in Libanius: a Critical Introduction 7-38, at 11-16.

 29 Just as he may have been responsible for the careful fashioning of his letter collection, which omits any letters before his return to Antioch and any written between 365 and 388.
 The beginning of the later lacuna coincides with the beginning of Valens' reign.
-See now L. Van Hoof, "Self-Censorship and Self-Fashioning: Gaps in Libanius' Letter Collection," RBPh 92 (2014) 209-229, who argues convincingly for Libanius' "self-fashioning" of the letter collection to omit not so much "politically sensitive" letters written under Valens (as early scholars had suggested, J. Martin and P. Petit, Libanios: Discours T. 1 (Paris 1979) xiii, 255 and 258; B. Cabouret, "La correspondence fait-elle peur au pouvoir?
-Réflexions sur la transmission de la correspondance de Libanios" in R. Delmaire, J. Desmulliez and P.-L. Gatier (eds.)
-Correspondances: Documents pour l'histoire de l'Antiquité tardive (Lyon 2009) 259-279, but to cover up his attempts to rebuild his social network after it had been weakened under Valens.
+See now L. Van Hoof, "Self-Censorship and Self-Fashioning: Gaps in Libanius' Letter Collection," RBPhil 92 (2014) 209-229, who argues convincingly for Libanius' "selffashioning" of the letter collection to omit not so much "politically sensitive" letters written under Valens (as early scholars had suggested: J. Martin and P. Petit, Libanios: Discours I [Paris 1979] xiii, 255, 258; B. Cabouret, "La correspondance fait-elle peur au pouvoir?
+Réflexions sur la transmission de la correspondance de Libanios," in R. Delmaire et al. [eds.], Correspondances: Documents pour l'histoire de l'Antiquité tardive [Lyon 2009] 259-279), but to cover up his attempts to rebuild his social network after it had been weakened under Valens.

-$^{^{30}}$ Or.
-1.74 and 80.
-Later in his career, Libanius remarked upon the rewards that accrued to orators who deliver speeches to officials Ep.
-552.3, though fear (as well as reward) can also be a motivation "to praise people far worse than ourselves", Ep.
-656.2.
+30 Or.
+1.74, 80.
+Later in his career, Libanius remarked upon the rewards that accrued to orators who deliver speeches to officials (Ep.
+552.3), though fear (as well as reward) can also be a motivation "to praise people far worse than ourselves" (Ep.
+656.2).

-Autobiography (Or.
-1.75), written thirty years later, his retrospective presentation this event was a carefully crafted interpretation designed to act as an apologia for his lengthy career in Antioch.
-As Van Hoof has noted, at the time an imperial summons would have been perceived as a mark of great honour, and in any case, few people would "have ranked a career in Nicomedia above one in Constantinople".31
+in the Autobiography (75), written thirty years later, his retrospective presentation of this event was a carefully crafted interpretation designed to act as an apologia for his lengthy career in Antioch.
+As Van Hoof has noted, at the time an imperial summons would have been perceived as a mark of great honour, and in any case, few people would have "ranked a career in Nicomedia above one in Constantinople."31

-The survival of the speech, whether accidental or otherwise, has been a boon for modern historians.
-It provides valuable details for Constans and Constantius' activities during the 340s, a period rendered murky to modern examination on account of the loss of the early books of Ammianus' Res Gestae, and it is the earliest of a series of panegyrics addressed to Constantius.
-Libanius of course did not know that his speech would become source material for modern historians, but he himself openly alludes to historiographical practices at key moments throughout the speech.
-The rest of this article will examine how he defines panegyric's relationship with historiography in the abstract, and how he uses some historiographical topoi within this speech, particularly concerning his presentation of the two emperors' deeds and their relationship to Libanius' audience.
+The survival of the speech, whether accidental or otherwise, has been a boon to historians.
+It provides valuable details for Constans' and Constantius' activities during the 340s, a period rendered murky to modern examination on account of the loss of the early books of Ammianus' Res Gestae, and it is the earliest of a series of panegvrics addressed to Constantius.32 Libanius of course did not know that his speech would become source material for modern historians, but he himself openly alludes to historiographical practices at key moments throughout the speech.
+The rest of this article will examine how he defines panegyric's relationship with historiography in the abstract, and how he uses some historiographical topoi in this speech, particularly concerning his presentation of the two emperors' deeds and their relationship to Libanius' audience.
 Finally, I will return to the unusual nature of this double panegyric, and its role in Libanius' career.

-4. Libanius on historiography
+3. Libanius on historiography